 If you use Slack, a popular real-time messaging application for teams, you can set up an integration to receive your Teamup notifications on your private Slack channel.
 This means you will be notified via Slack when there are changes on your Teamup Calendar, in particular, if you do not have access to email notifications or prefer the in-app pop-up alerts.

 This article describes how to set up integrations that post calendar notifications to one’s private channel or Slackbot on Slack.
-You don’t need to be a calendar administrator to do so.
-It is for any users of Teamup Calendar.
+You don’t need to be a calendar administrator to do this – it is for any users of Teamup Calendar.

 For setting up integrations that post calendar notifications to group channels on Slack, please check out this article with detailed information for calendar administrators.